Central Florida Termite Control Services

 - Promptly repair any water leaks and moisture problems in the roof, attic, walls, bathroom and sink areas.

-- Maintain gutters and downspouts, and keep splash blocks in place, to keep water from disturbing the termiticide protective barrier around foundation.
+- Maintain gutters and downspouts, and keep splash blocks in place, to keep water from disturbing the termiticide protective barrier around the foundation.

 - Keep any wood-based items, such as firewood, scrap lumber, fencing and planter boxes, from coming in contact with exterior siding.
 Do not store firewood in the garage.